JayYeung/calhacks2023/README.md

 ## Overview

 This project serves as the backend for the Calendar Bot, a service that helps users create events on Google Calendar.
-The backend is built using FastAPI and integrates with the GPT-3.5 Turbo model from OpenAI for natural language understanding.
+The backend is built using FastAPI and is hosted on Vercel.

 ## Installation